January 7, 2021

 Please ensure you or your child make the teacher or the school principal aware of any concerns you may have so we can ensure learning is being provided in a way that meets your needs.

 To limit sharing, all students are required to have their own school supplies.
-A list has been sent home to outline the supplies students will need.
+A list has been sent home and listed on the school Facebook page outlining the supplies students will need.
+If you require a copy of the list, please contact the school at (867)390-2570 and the school will provide one to you.

 Some classes may use some shared learning materials, such as toys, blocks and other materials for learning, but they will be cleaned and disinfected using soap and water or a disinfectant wipe.
 Students will be asked to wash or sanitize their hands before and after each use.

-Paper-based materials like text books, books and paper handouts are okay to use and share as outlined in the health and safety guidelines.
+Paper-based materials like text books, novels, magazines, newspapers, and paper handouts are okay to use and share as outlined in the health and safety guidelines.

-Students and staff will be able to access the computer lab and use other IT equipment while following these measures:
+Students and staff will be able to access to IT equipment while following these measures:

 Playground equipment is okay to use as long as hands are washed before and after going on the equipment.